 Crafting an Atlas with empty Atlases creates clones of the original Atlas.
-Map content is shared between the clones, so you can always leave a copy at home and go on adventures without ever worrying of losing your Atlas.
+The map content is shared between the clones, so you can always leave a copy at home and go on adventures without ever worrying about losing your Atlas.

 #1 + #2 = #3

 2 different Atlases can be crafted together and have the contents of both merged into a new one.